open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 [two ways](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/)
 to import a BOM.

-You can use the Gradle’s native BOM support:
+You can use the Gradle’s native BOM support by adding dependencies:

 ```kotlin
 plugins {